 Catullus, Gaius Valerius; Tibullus, Albius; Propertius, Sextus: Opera.
 Birminghamiae [Birmingham]: Baskerville, 1772.
 'Writing Royal' 4to., pp. [ii], 200, 221-372 (as usual).
 Occasional scatterings of very light foxing, but generally clean.
 Red calf, contemporary boards with later but sympathetic gilt spine; both boards heavily gilt in the herringbone style with borders and diamond-shaped centrepieces, suggesting a Scottish binding.
 Marbled endpapers, cloth hinges.
 In rebacking the binder has employed a French joint, seemingly to correct the original structure and give a better square at the foredge; the look is a little unusual, with a deep groove at the joint, but the work is neatly and skillfully done.
 Some slight splits to tail-cap, a few small scrapes to upper board, corners repaired but a very good, attractive copy.
 A2 is a cancel, H3 a cancelland; misnumeration and other errors as usual.
 Also available in 12mo., this 4to. version was priced on publication at a guinea, though copies were advertised for sale at 18s. on 9th July 1773; 780 copies remained in stock in 1775.
 Dibdin describes this edition, based on Coustelier's 1743 production, as 'very beautiful', though 'not esteemed for accuracy'.
 ESTC T6260; Dibdin I (4th edn.)
 377; Gaskell 44; Graesse 287; Moss 1263 Ref: 51370show full image..

 Catullus, Gaius Valerius; Tibullus, Albius; Propertius, Sextus; (Scaliger, Joseph, ed.): [Juvenal] Iuvenalis, Decimus Iunius; Persius Flaccus, Aulus; (Poelmann, Theodor, ed.): [Opera] Nova Editio; Castigationes; Satyrarum Liber I. Lutetiae [Paris]: apud Mamertum Patissonium, in officina Rob.
 Stephani; Anverpiae [Antwerp]: Christo 1577; 1577; 1565.
 Three works bound as one.
 8vo., pp. [xvi], 274, [ii]; 252, [xvi]; 160.
 Separate title page to each work, each with a woodcut device, neat marginalia in an old hand plus pen trials to preliminary blank.
 A little toned with occasional spots and stains, top corner of title excised, slight worming to fore-edge margins through preliminaries, closed tear to p.13 of third work affecting a few words but with no loss.
 Contemporary dark brown calf boards rudimentarily rebacked, gilt morocco label to spine, large corner repairs to lower board.
 Rubbed and scuffed, joints and corners worn but a sound and interesting copy.
-Large armorial bookplate to front paste-down, red ownership stamp of Nicholas Lane to f.f.e.p..
-The first two volumes, Catullus, Tibullus & Propertius joined as usual by Scaliger's Castigationes, are here found with Plantin's edition of Juvenal.
+Large armorial bookplate to front paste-down, the shield bearing eight different arms plus a ninth inescutcheon.
+Most, if not all, of the arms appear to be French.
+The arms of Louis I, Duke of Orléans, and his wife Valentina Visconti appear in the upper corner.
+Red ownership stamp of Nicholas Lane to f.f.e.p..
+Very faint, illegible name at head of ffep.
+A French note in an old hand opposite the title-page records the purchase of the book but is largely illegible.
+Further MS, possibly a name to title-page The first two volumes, Catullus, Tibullus & Propertius joined as usual by Scaliger's Castigationes, are here found with Plantin's edition of Juvenal.
 Schweiger II, 79 (Catullus et al); Dibdin II 4th edn., 153 (Juvenal) Ref: 50257

 Caviness, Madeline Harrison: The Windows of Christ Church Cathedral Canterbury.
 London: Published for the British Academy by Oxford University Press, 1981.
 Folio, pp. xxxv, [v], 352, [iv] + 224 pages of plates.
 A little very light foxing to final few leaves.
 Dark grey cloth, gilt titles to spine and upper board.
 Head-cap slightly creased, a little very light shelf wear, no dust-jacket, very good.
 Corpus Vitrearum Medii Aevi: Great Britain Volume II: Christ Church Cathedral, Canterbury.
 Published under the auspices of the Comit´´´e International D'Histoire de L'Art and the Union Academique Internationale.
 Copy no. 939 of 1025.
 Ref: 52096